 - pinch of salt

-- Combine the dates, water, lemon juice and zest in a medium sized saucepan.
+- Combine the dates, water, lemon juice, zest and cornstarch in a medium sized saucepan.

 - Cook on very low heat for about 8 minutes, stirring occasionally.